Sign-Based Optimizers Are Effective Under Heavy-Tailed Noise: Experimental Details

 \subsection{Experimental Setup and Methodology}

-We conduct all experiments for the NanoGPT model using PyTorch and Distributed Data Parallel (DDP) across eight NVIDIA 4090 GPUs (24GB VRAM each).
+We conduct all experiments for the NanoGPT model using PyTorch and Distributed Data Parallel (DDP) across four NVIDIA Pro6000 GPUs (96GB VRAM each).
 Our implementation extends the codebase provided by~\citet{semenov2025benchmarking}, incorporating additional modules for noise visualization.
-All models are trained for 16k steps with a global batch size of 256 sequences.
-This is achieved via a per-GPU batch size of 8 and 64 gradient accumulation steps per round.
+All models are trained for 10k steps with a global batch size of 512 sequences.
+This is achieved via a per-GPU batch size of 128 and 4 gradient accumulation steps per round.
 We use a sequence length of 512, totaling approximately $1\times$ the Chinchilla-optimal token count as proposed by~\citet{hoffmann2022chinchilla}.
-For the AdamW, Muon, and Muonlight optimizers, we adopt the standard hyperparameters for 124M-parameter models suggested by~\citet{semenov2025benchmarking}, specifically a learning rate $\eta = 10^{-3}$ and weight decay $\lambda = 0.1$.
-For vector sign-based optimizers (Lion and SignSGD), we scale the learning rate down by a factor of 10 to $\eta = 10^{-4}$ and increase the weight decay to $\lambda = 1$.
-This order-of-magnitude adjustment ensures that the effective weight decay remains consistent across all optimizers.
-Finally, we employ a linear warm-up period of 2000 iterations at the start of pretraining.
-Results are presented in~\cref{figs:train_and_val}.
+For the AdamW, Lion, and SignSGD optimizers, we adopt the standard hyperparameters for 124M-parameter models suggested by~\citet{semenov2025benchmarking}, specifically a learning rate $\eta = 10^{-3}$ and weight decay $\lambda = 0.1$.
+Meanwhile, we change the learning rates for Muon and Muonlight to $2\times lr$ of AdamW, as suggested in~\citet{jordan2024muon}.
+Finally, we employ a linear warm-up period of $10\%$ iterations at the start of pretraining.